AmanTank187/house_energy/README.md

 Further improvements:

-- More anaylsis comparing to other houses nearby.
+- More analysis comparing to other houses nearby.
 - Hide API key with ENV Variable.
 - Fix case sensetivty edge case.